daharper/TicTacToe/README.md

 You select a player by clicking on the button with their name, located below the board.

-**Note**: If you play against Sima Yi there may be a one slight delay betwen moves.
+**Note**: If you play against Sima Yi there may be a slight delay betwen moves.

 There is a computer vs compulter console application included in the solution.